chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 But, sometimes, if feels so comfortable and right, initially!
 Like nothing is wrong.
 I'm simply being intentional about where I want to go next year, right?

 Then reality happens.
-The idols expect something of you and me.
+The idols expect something of you and of me.

 They expect sacrifices by us if we don't live up to their expectations; they get angry with us.
 They constantly, yet in an obscure way, assault us with the twin adversaries of burden and anxiety.
 They scream at me to remind me that I must fill my schedule to satisfy the idol of busyness.

 Seriously, if this is something that you struggle with, I want to quickly challenge you.
 Turn off all notifications.
 Silence everything!
 Close all of your communication tools: email, chat, social media, turn off your phone.
 Sit.
 In complete silence for 5 minutes.
 But, I have…uh huh, do it.

 I started a mobility routine a couple of weeks ago.
-Side note, wow, talk about things I wish I had paid attention to when I was younger.
+(Side note: wow, talk about things I wish I had paid attention to when I was younger.
 What’s that on the floor over there?
-Meh, I didn’t need that vertebrae, anyway.
+Meh, I didn’t need that vertebrae, anyway.)
 This mobility routine requires stretches for a two-minute duration.
 TWO. *Two full minutes*.
 Of being still.
 Quietly, not being productive doing something.
 It was absolutely painful literally and figuratively.
 Then, after about five minutes and a few stretches, my mind cleared.
 I calmed down.
 I could feel my heart rate drop.
 My thoughts became focused and sharp.

 It made me reflect on [[Church/Bible Study Kit/Scripture (ESV)/45 - Romans/Rom-12#v2\|Romans 12:2 (ESV - emphasis mine)]]
 ```ad-Bible